bozhiqian/Xamarin.Forms-ToDoItems-App/TodoAzureAuth/README.md

 # TodoAzureAuth #

 This is updated version of original version from [TodoAzureAuth](https://developer.xamarin.com/samples/xamarin-forms/WebServices/TodoAzureAuth/).
-The reason that I did not create fork version from [TodoAzureAuth Code](https://github.com/xamarin/xamarin-forms-samples/tree/master/WebServices/TodoAzureAuth) is I was not able to solve a lot of nuget packages updates from there.
+The reason that I did not create fork version from [TodoAzureAuth Code](https://github.com/xamarin/xamarin-forms-samples/tree/master/WebServices/TodoAzureAuth) is I was not able to solve a lot of issues from nuget packages updates.

 ### Steps: ###